Rethinking the Evaluation of Secure Code Generation: Introduction

 Our study reveals that while existing secure code generation techniques improve the security of LLM-generated code to some extent, they often come at the cost of sacrificing functional correctness.
 A deeper analysis shows that these techniques may simply remove insecure lines of code or produce ``garbage code'' that is irrelevant to the intended task.
 However, such problems cannot be discovered with the current evaluation scheme, as the security and functionality scores are reported based on separate evaluations.
 Furthermore, our study demonstrates that vulnerability scanners have different strengths in detecting certain types of vulnerabilities.
 No single scanner can cover all potential security issues.
 Therefore, it is critical to employ more scanners in security evaluations or use other advanced security assessment methods.
 The contributions of this work are summarized below:

-\begin{itemize} \item We conduct a comprehensive study to systematically evaluate state-of-the-art secure code generation techniques and identify gaps in the current evaluation schemes. \item We investigate the performance disparity in functionality and security of existing techniques and analyze their causes. \item We highlight the limited performance improvement of existing techniques under our evaluation framework and call for new approaches to secure code generation. \end{itemize}
+\begin{itemize} \item We introduce a new metric, SAFE, that considers both the security and functionality of LLM-generated code to evaluate state-of-the-art secure code generation techniques and identify gaps in the current evaluation schemes. \item We construct an enhanced dataset SecCodePLT+ with unit tests, providing a benchmark for secure code evaluation. \item We investigate the performance disparity in functionality and security of existing techniques and classify causes of functionality reduction into five categories. \item We highlight the limited performance improvement of existing techniques under our evaluation framework and call for new approaches to secure code generation. \end{itemize}